10 Tips to Help Your Newborn Baby Sleep

 8. White Noise

 White noise is made up of the sounds like a fan whirring, vacuum cleaner, hair-dryer, etc. It helps a newborn sleep because inside mom’s womb was all white noise.
 The sound of her blood flow, heart beating, etc. That’s why he finds comfort when you may run the vacuum cleaner.
 My son used to love when I turned on the blow-dryer.
-Of course, you can’t run the vacuum all day, so I recommend getting a White Noise machine or a MP3 or CD.
+Of course, you can’t run the vacuum all day, so I recommend getting a White Noise machine or MP3.
 You can also read more about How White Noise Can Help Your Baby Sleep here.
 And here, you can read further about some smartphone White Noise apps that may help your baby sleep.

-9. Wear baby
+9. Wear Baby

-For particularly fussy babies or just for parent’s convenience and snuggling, it helps to “wear” baby using a sling.
-They get very folded up in a sling, but again, it mimics the womb and babies love it!
-I didn’t use a sling with my first, but used a BabyBjorn Baby Carrier and loved it!
-It really helped me walk off the baby weight, which was a bonus.
+I didn’t use a sling with my first, but used a BabyBjorn Baby Carrier and we both loved it!
+It also really helped me walk off the baby weight, which was a bonus.
 But, with my second, I did use a sling.
 My son would fall asleep in less than 5 minutes until he grew out of it.
-This helped tremendously when I needed to cook dinner and do stuff with my toddler, at the time.
-I have also heard good things about the Moby Wrap, Boba Baby Wrap, and the Ergobaby Wrap.
+This helped tremendously when I needed to cook dinner and do stuff with my toddler at the time.
+I have also heard good things about the Moby Wrap, Boba Baby Wrap, and the Ergobaby Wrap from clients all over the world!

 10. Swing